-Neuroscience Faculty Angela Mabb Is Awarded a Whitehall Foundation Grant
+Neuroscience Faculty Angela Mabb Gets Whitehall Foundation Grant

 The process of learning requires the making of new proteins, most particularly a set of proteins called immediate early genes.
 Immediate early genes are produced following diverse forms of learning.
 It is well known that immediate early genes are also broken down, however the significance of their breakdown in learning is unknown.
 Dr. Angela Mabb’s group has received a 3-year grant from the Whitehall Foundation to test how immediate early gene breakdown participates in learning.